-- Establish a target ROAS before launching a campaign.
+- Establish a target ROAS before launching a campaign

 Why Is Return On Ad Spend Important?

 If you are an app developer or mobile marketer, you have probably heard of the term “ROAS.”

 ROAS is the leading KPI that shows how much money your advertising is generating.
 It also helps you forecast whether your efforts are on the right track.
-If you don’t follow your return on ad spend should help you
+Your return on ad spend should help you

 How Is ROAS Calculated?

 Take the revenue generated by your advertising activity and divide it by the cost of that advertising activity.

-ROAS = Revenue generated by channel or campaign ÷ the spend of the channel or campaign (advertising cost)
+Return on ad spend = Revenue generated by channel or campaign ÷ the spend of the channel or campaign (advertising cost)

-What’s a Good ROAS?
+What Is a Good ROAS?